Why is Market Research required before starting a Business?

-The above ads give me an understanding of the branding and the objective of ads run by my competitors.
+The above ads give me an understanding of the branding and the objective of my competitors’ ads.

-For example, menulog’s ads focus on delivery aspect of business i.e, it is as crucial a piece to food delivery business as clients.
+For example, menulog’s ads focus on the business’s delivery aspect, i.e., it is as crucial a piece to food delivery business as clients.

-Furthermore, the deliveroo’s ads showcase burger and pizza as images.
-It could be that they are high quantity selling products in my area.
+Furthermore, deliveroo’s ads showcase burgers and pizza as images.
+It could be that they are a high quantity of selling products in my area.

-Lastly, uber eats ad has ‘mandarin’ which goes to show the large number of Chinese community in Melbourne.
+Lastly, the uber eats ad has ‘mandarin’ that shows many of the Chinese community in Melbourne.

 - Burger and Pizza could be high selling items (explore more)

-- Asian community is a big focus of one of he major competitors.
-Explore, more on this aspect of business.
+- The Asian community is a big focus of one of the major competitors.
+Explore more on this aspect of a business.

 - Paid ads:

-Let’s try and understand the keywords our competitors are using to rank on top in google.
+Let’s try and understand the keywords our competitors are using to rank on top of Google.